 What we do

-Popoca is a Salvadoran-inspired restaraunt in the heart of Oakland.
+Popoca is a Salvadoran-inspired restaurant in the heart of Oakland.
 Popoca means “to emit smoke” in Nawat, the language of native people of El Salvador who stoked wood fires to prepare food over a comal for their families.
 Revered as more than just a means of cooking, smoke represents a prayer or offering to the spirits.

 Popoca is a mix of heritage and play.
 Our food is driven by preserving past, creating something new and uniquely Oakland.